somasis/musl-wiki/alternatives.md

   ~250KB for i386. uses C++ though.
     - [General-Purpose Squirrel] - fork to make a standalone general-purpose language out of Squirrel core, without compromising on lightweightedness.
-- [jim] embedded tcl scripting engine in Ansi C. compiles to 100-200KB depending on featureset.
+- [jim] embedded Tcl scripting engine in ANSI C. compiles to 100-200KB depending on feature set.
 - [TinyJS] An extremely simple (~2000 line) JavaScript interpreter.
 - [42TinyJS] Fork of TinyJS with more functionality.
-- [Quad-Wheel] Small but full-ecma-262 supported javascript engine, written in ansi C.
+- [Quad-Wheel] Small but full-ECMA-262 supported JavaScript engine, written in ANSI C.
 - [tinypy] Minimalist implementation of python in 64k of code.

 [Lua]: http://www.lua.org/